endlesspint8/endlesspint8.github.io/_drafts/2016-08-01-six-pack-project-netherlands.md

 I thought three of the six beers I would profile to be dark ones and perhaps get three lighter styles.
 This would at least allow me to cover a wide range of styles in just one post.
 Whether that turns out to be the case may be determined by what state I’m in after drinking this 9.5% beer and my girlfriend finds me.
 It may very well turn out that I do a profile of one beer and five sparkling waters from the Netherlands.Damn giant and dwarf.

+> Dutch point: My first introduction to this beer was at a local cafe where this stout was nonchalantly listed on their menu.
+While in the Netherlands you may be presented with less draft choices than you’re used to at your regular US craft bar the NL bars make up for it with a wide bottle selection and an equally dazzling collection of matching glassware.

+## LOC & de 3 Horne’s Naughty Boy

+> Dutch point: Bars will rotate their bottles as likely, sometimes more often, than their draft choices.

 LOC: http://www.locbrewery.com/

 de 3 Horne: https://de3horne.nl/

+Is it a stout, is it a BIPA?
+Certainly a bit of both.
+The photo shows the foam suggesting a Belgian-y yeast.
+The color and roast flavors say "stout".
+The nose and forward flavor say "hops".
+The label itself says a whole lot and nothing at all.
+Beside the cartoon we are provided a runon sentence that was written under some type of influence and Google translate [twitter link to #GoogleTranslate] mashup.

+“*This brew was never meant to be, the recipe was never written and the ABV and IBU was never calculated.
+But this naughty boy wouldn't listen, so from the second runnings of the LOC brewery Imperial Stout '84' he became...
+If he is any good, well we dare not to say as this naughty boy is not to be trusted.
+Slightly toasted, malty flavor with a hint of savory together with the characteristics from the cascade and centennial hops.

+Well just drink with mate!*”

+I’ve enjoyed this brew several times, both at home and at the bars, and I knew I’d include it among the selection.
+I was obviously disappointed to find out that it is not as well received by most reviewers.
+I believe this is a result of possibly misplaced expectations.
+When I first drank it I wasn’t aware of the style and considered it a BIPA.
+Only after more closely reviewing and attempting to decipher the label, as well as visiting the brewery and beer review sites, did I see it was meant as a stout.
+I am going to argue this should be amended.

+# DATA MODEL kNN

+## Emelisse Saison

+> Dutch point: Excellent bottle shops everywhere: across the border, next to supermarkets, in supermarkets.
+There’s a hazier line between craft and not here.
+Longer uninterrupted beer tradition.

+This is easily one of my favorite breweries from the Netherlands.
+For me it made sense to use them for a style that is not one of my go-to’s.
+Based on past (good) experiences with their beers I figured they would make this an offering I would like and I could try another style.

+There are many things I enjoy about this brewery: of course first and foremost is the quality of the beers they make, beyond that is also the presentation.
+I'm not quite sure where you stand on the spectrum of accepting or denying the influences of marketing and packaging but I will not pretend that I am not swayed by its influence.
+The type and colors of the labels, yes we're talking about labels again, are clean and easily recognizable on the shelf.